1. Help Center

 It should be noted that Wojtowicz's paper cites the previous studies and all the math involved in coming to these formulas.
 It is a fascinating read if you're into chemistry.
 Dr. Langelier's original formula was not limited by listed multiplier factors...it allowed for incredibly precise numbers.
 His formula allows for inputting numbers as specific and precise as you want.
 You can even input factors with multiple decimal places.

-Contrast that with the reference chart, below.
+Contrast that with the reference chart (in the next section of this article).

 Wojtowicz's original 1998 formula was built upon Van Waters & Rogers (1964).
 The revised paper in 2001 mentions ionic strength, particularly concerning Total Dissolved Solids (TDS), and temperature's impact on these variables.
+Not all ions in water are charged, and our calculator accounts for that.

 All that is to say, most LSI charts and apps available today are based on the factors in the reference chart that came from these studies (shown below).